St. James Way and Basque Whalers

-An excursion to walk, among forests and cliffs, to a lighthouse done up like a medieval castle.
+A half-day excursion to walk, among forests and cliffs, to a lighthouse done up like a medieval castle.
 What else?
-Some crazy people who build a 16th century ship with traditional techniques, a fjord that must be crossed by boat, a Venetian town that the writer of Les Miserables fell in love with, and a reasonably high mountain by the sea.
+Some crazy people who are building a 16th century ship with traditional techniques, a fjord that must be crossed by boat and a Venetian town that the writer of Les Miserables fell in love with.
 More?
-A half-fishing and half-medieval town that whetted the appetite of the New York Times itself.
+A toast with cider.
+Topa!
+Yeah!

 From the center of San Sebastián we’ll head off toward the neighborhood Gros and, from there, begin the ascent to Mount Ulia from Sagües.
 We’ll travel the Camino de Santiago del Norte (or the Coast) in reverse, so don’t be surprised if you run into pilgrims who have chosen this route, so different and green from that of the Castilian fields of the French Way.